Getting your Trinity Audio player ready...

 Imposter syndrome is rooted in feeling like you haven’t earned what you’ve received.
 But if you challenge yourself to recognize all the things you’ve accomplished, it helps combat those feelings of self-doubt.

 You are the sum of your experiences.
-It’s true that we all have different upbringings and unique life stories, but we all see the world through our own set of lenses.
+We all indeed have different upbringings and unique life stories, but we all see the world through our own set of lenses.
 Experiences shape who we are, and no two people have had exactly the same experiences as one another.
 Your successes are a direct result of what has happened in your past.
 And those wouldn’t have happened without hard work, dedication, and perseverance.
 This can help put things into perspective.

 Make sure you take time each day to acknowledge your successes and pat yourself on the back for all the hard work you put into getting where you are today.
 You deserve it!